-A charitable remainder trust is a formal trust agreement through which donated assets are irrevocably transferred to a trustee (one or more individuals, a bank, or a trust company) and in return you and/or another designated person will receive income for life or for a term of years.
-Upon completion of the term, the assets then pass to Central Park Conservancy to support Central Park.
+A charitable remainder trust is a formal trust agreement through which donated assets are irrevocably transferred to a trustee (one or more individuals, a bank, or a trust company) and in return, you and/or another designated person will receive income for life or for a term of years.
+Upon completion of the term, the assets then pass to the Central Park Conservancy to support Central Park.
 When you create a charitable remainder trust, a portion of your gift is tax deductible.
 Because a charitable remainder trust is tailored to your specific needs, you determine the length of the trust and the payout rate – both of which have an effect on the tax deduction.

 There are two kinds of charitable remainder trusts:

 - An annuity trust that pays a fixed income

 - A unitrust that pays a variable income

 Since charitable remainder trusts are flexible they can be set up to supplement retirement funds, provide educational funds for children or grandchildren, or provide support for someone you care about.
 They can be created during your lifetime or through your will and may have substantial tax benefits.